Page contents

 IPC champions

-The champion level delivers a six-month course based on a workbook, currently offering one virtual session per month.
-This level is reserved for care home staff only with both clinical and non-clinical job roles.
+The champion level delivers a six-month course based on a workbook, currently offering 8 sessions.
+This level is reserved for care home staff only with both clinical and non-clinical job roles

 IPC link practitioners

-The link practitioner level is a six-month course, currently offering two virtual sessions per month.
+The link practitioner level delivers a six-month course, currently offering 14 sessions.
 This level is reserved for clinical staff in primary care and care home settings only.

 Train the trainer